 There are various reasons to buy a term plan.
 However, here are the key and basic reasons that you must buy term insurance:

 A term insurance policy is a must for every person and one cannot articulate its importance completely.
-Term insurance plans are the only life insurance products that are especially designed to solve a sole purpose of protection.
-Now that everyone knows, it covers death perils and risks; here are some other core benefits of term insurance plans in India:
+Term insurance Plan are the only life insurance products that are especially designed to solve a sole purpose of protection.
+Now that everyone knows, it covers death perils and risks; here are some other core benefits of term insurance Plan in India:

 A term insurance also aids in providing safety for the dependents from your fiscal liabilities such as loans or any other debts that you have.

 Together with offering life cover, a term insurance plan also offers protection against critical illness.
 For a tiny add-on premium amount, Critical Illness cover offers lump sum payment when any critical illness such as kidney failure, cancer, or heart attack, etc. is first detected.